The Girl in Black Stockings

-The Girl in Black Stockings is an American B-movie mystery film released by United Artists in 1957.
+The Girl in Black Stockings is an American B movie mystery film released by United Artists in 1957.
 Directed by Howard W. Koch, it stars Lex Barker, Anne Bancroft, and Mamie Van Doren.

 Plot

 A lodge in Kanab, Utah, is where Los Angeles lawyer David Hewson goes for a peaceful vacation.
-He quickly is attracted to Beth Dixon, a switchboard operator and a former personal assistant to lodge owner Edmund Parry.
+He is quickly attracted to Beth Dixon, a switchboard operator and a personal assistant to lodge owner Edmund Parry.

 The murder of playgirl Marsha Morgan, her throat cut, disrupts the peace and quiet.
 Sheriff Holmes begins the investigation, starting with the wheelchair-using Parry, who admits to hating the dead woman, and Parry's possessive sister Julia, who helps him run the lodge.
 It turns out David once dated Morgan as well.

 A new guest, Joseph Felton, checks in.
 The sheriff's suspects also include guests Norman Grant, a drunken actor, and his ambitious girlfriend, Harriet Ames.
 A missing kitchen knife believed to be the murder weapon is found by Indian Joe, who works at the lodge.

 Beth eavesdrops on a phone call Felton makes from his room.
 She overhears him speaking to a man named Prentiss.
-Felton is later found killed by a gunshot, and it turns out he was a private detective.
-David becomes more and more convinced that the Parrys are behind all this.
+Felton is later found killed by drowning, and it turns out he was a private detective.
+David becomes more and more convinced the Parrys are behind all this.
 Ames is seen kissing Edmund Parry, which does not please Edmund's sister or Grant.
+Shortly thereafter, Ames is brutally murdered.

 To his shock, David arrives as Beth holds a knife to Julia Parry's bloody throat, claiming to have stabbed her in self-defense.
-It turns out, however, that Prentiss is Beth's husband, and he had hired the investigator Felton to follow the psychologically disturbed Beth, who is responsible for all the murders.
+It turns out, however, that Prentiss is Beth's husband, and he had hired the private investigator Felton to find the psychologically disturbed Beth, who is responsible for all the murders.